-The Alliance actively supports the designation of Nantucket Sound as a National Historic Landmark, safeguarding traditional uses like fishing and recreation but prohibiting industrial development.
+The Alliance is actively working towards the designation of Nantucket Sound as a National Historic Landmark, safeguarding traditional uses like fishing and recreation but prohibiting industrial development.
+We are grateful to our Congressional delegation for supporting this effort.
+We have also received endorsements from the Governor of Massachusetts and the Cape Cod Legislative Delegation for the Commonwealth.
+You can read these letters of support here.

 A National Treasure